 Field Description 7 File state.
-Valid values are: 0 (a regular file that has data but no BFID) 2 (a dual-state file that has data and a BFID) 3 (an offline file that has no data but has a BFID) 5 (file is exempt from migration) 7 (missing file; just a place-holder) 8 Name list offset.
+Valid values are: 0 (a regular file that has data but no BFID) 2 (a dual-state file that has data and a BFID) 3 (an offline file that has no data but has a BFID) 5 (file is exempt from migration) 6 (a partial-state file that has a BFID) 7 (missing file; just a place-holder) 8 Name list offset.
 A 0 (zero) indicates that the names of the file are not known; a nonzero value indicates that the names are known.
+9 Region state.
+The state of all regions in the file.
+The following values may be joined together with a logical OR: 1 (migrating) 2 (dual-state) 4 (offline) 8 (unmigrating)